Staff

 Zamost Public Relations Consultant

-Barbara Zamost has developed regional and national publicity programs for a wide range of clients including Guide Dogs for the Blind, Sutter Home Winery, Ghirardelli Square, 7-Eleven, The San Francisco Recording Academy, The Clorox Company, Ronald McDonald House at Stanford, Warren Miller Entertainment, Noah’s Bagels and Boys & Girls Clubs.
+Barbara Zamost has developed regional and national publicity programs for a wide range of clients including Guide Dogs for the Blind, Sutter Home Winery, Ghirardelli Square, 7-Eleven, 911Day.org, The San Francisco Recording Academy, The Clorox Company, Ronald McDonald House at Stanford, Warren Miller Entertainment, Noah’s Bagels, Boys & Girls Clubs, and Let the Sunshine In Concert, featuring Sting, Bob Weir and

-Zamost has placed clients on national news programs including The Today Show, Good Morning America, CNN, NPR, CNBC, and more.
-Print placements have included USA Today, New York Times, Associated Press, Wall Street Journal, San Francisco Chronicle, Huffington Post, LA Times, InStyle and Real Simple.
+Zamost has placed clients on national news programs including The Today Show, Good Morning America, CNN, NPR, CNBC, MSNBC, PBS, and more.
+Print placements have included AP, USA Today, People, NBC Asian America, Parade, New York Times, TMZ, San Francisco Chronicle, Wall Street Journal, Fast Company, LA Times and Newsweek.

 Zamost is the author of Handstands in the Sand, a children’s book that was published in 1992.
 She studied literature and contemporary British theatre at University College, Oxford University in England, and earned a Bachelor of Arts degree in English from Emory University in Atlanta.